 - Co-chair of the International Conferences on Responsible Tourism in Destinations since 2002, he drafted Cape Town Declaration.

-- Advisor to World Travel Market on Responsible Tourism London, Cape Town, Dubai and Sao Paulo
+- Adviser to World Travel Market on Responsible Tourism London, Cape Town, Dubai and Sao Paulo

 - Chair of the Judges for the annual World Responsible Tourism Awards.